-Thinking of Deferred Taxes on a Low-Cost Basis Investment as an Interest-Free Loan
+A Low-Cost Basis Investment as an Interest-Free Loan

-Imagine that fifteen years ago, you bought 10,000 shares of AutoZone for $26.00 each for a total cost basis of $260,000.
+Imagine that 15 years ago, you bought 10,000 shares of AutoZone for $26.00 each for a total cost basis of $260,000.
 You stuck the stock certificates in a vault and haven't looked at them since.
-You check the newspaper and find that the shares closed Friday at $439.66.
+You check the news and find that the shares closed Friday at $439.66.
 Your 10,000 shares now have a market value of $4,396,600.
 There have been no dividends paid during the holding period.

-If you lived in the Kansas City area and were to sell your shares, you would owe a 15% tax to the Federal Government and a 6% tax to the State of Missouri, totaling 21%.
-Thus, of your $4,136,600 in unrealized gains, $868,686 represents taxes that you will have to pay the moment you liquidate your ownership stake in the specialty retailer.
+You are now sitting on $4,396,600, of which $260,000 makes up your original investment ("basis"), and $4,136,600 is your unrealized capital gains.
+If you lived in the Kansas City area and were to sell your shares, you would owe a 15% tax to the U.S. government and a 6% tax to the state of Missouri.
+Your taxes would total 21%.
+Thus, out of your $4,136,600 in unrealized gains, $868,686 is the amount of taxes that you would have to pay for cashing in those stocks.

-Let's run the math to see what would happen if you made the switch.
-You sell your PepsiCo shares and see $1,000,000 in cash in your brokerage account.
-You immediately trigger a $189,000 Federal and state tax bill, leaving you with $811,000.
-You put this $811,000 to work in Coca-Cola shares at a 5.88% earnings yield, meaning your share of the earnings is $47,687 per year.
+Suppose you sell your PepsiCo shares and see $1,000,000 in cash in your brokerage account.
+Right away, you trigger a $189,000 U.S. and state tax bill, leaving you with $811,000.
+You put that $811,000 to work in Coca-Cola shares at a 5.88% earnings yield, meaning that your share of the earnings is $47,687 per year.
 As odd as it sounds, you lost $2,313 in net earnings, or 4.6% of what you had been indirectly generating each year, despite buying an asset with a higher look-through yield.